mat-sz/addbackground/README.md

 ### addBackground

 addBackground is the main function that adds a background to the selected canvas and keeps rendering it.
-Currently there is no way to stop or pause the rendering.

-It accepts one argument of type BackgroundOptions.
+It accepts one argument of type `BackgroundOptions` and returns an instance of `BackgroundControls`.

 ### BackgroundOptions

-BackgroundOptions has the following properties:
+BackgroundOptions is an object that has the following properties:

 | Property        | Default value               | Description                                                                                                     |
 | --------------- | --------------------------- | --------------------------------------------------------------------------------------------------------------- |